shadouJ/lessons/README.md

 This guideline helps new developers better understand project structure and work together under same standards and specifications.

 ### Project Structure
-* /dist - Include files created by running `npm run build` for production deployment
+* `/dist` - Include files created by running `npm run build` for production deployment
-* /node_modules - Include all libraries or dependencies used in the project.
+* `/node_modules` - Include all libraries or dependencies used in the project.
-* /public - The public folder that can be access by URL
+* `/public` - The public folder that can be access by URL
-* **/src** - All source code which makes application work.
+* `/src` - IMPORTANT! - All source code which makes application work.
 Development work will be done under this folder.
-* .gitignore - List the files or folders that should be ignored by git.
+* `.gitignore` - List the files or folders that should be ignored by git.
-* babel.config.js - Babel config files.
+* `babel.config.js` - Babel config files.
 It is automatically created by Vue CLI.
-* package.json - Specifies the app info, dependencies, scripts and other configs used in the project.
+* `package.json` - Specifies the app info, dependencies, scripts and other configs used in the project.
-* package-lock.json - Specifies the operations that node_modules or package.json is changed.
+* `package-lock.json` - Specifies the operations that node_modules or package.json is changed.
-* README.md - This file, used as document and reference.
+* `README.md` - This file, used as document and reference.

 ### /src
-* /assets - The images used in the app should be put here.
+* `/assets` - The images used in the app should be put here.
-* App.vue - It is the root component or entry of the app.
+* `App.vue` - It is the root component or entry of the app.
-* main.js - The bootstrap script.
+* `main.js` - The bootstrap script.
 Do NOT edit it if you are not sure.
-* router.js - Defines app router.
+* `router.js` - Defines app router.
-* /components - All components/pages/lessons are put here.
+* `/components` - All components/pages/lessons are put here.

 ### Guideline
 * Each lesson has its own folder, it is under `/src/components/lessons/<lesson name>`.
 Each lesson is independent so each developer can work under their own lesson's folder.
 Use App.vue as the home page for the lesson.